 .
 Take this form to your provider to complete and return to your child’s school.
 This requirement applies to students attending both public and private schools in Santa Clara County and is based on the authority given to the Santa Clara County Health Officer under the California Health and Safety Code, Section 121515.

 may be used by your provider.
 This form does not meet the requirements for students newly enrolling in Santa Clara County schools.

 Dear Parent Letter (English / Spanish / Chinese / Vietnamese)

-FAQ about the SCC TB Risk Assessment for School Entry Form
+Guidelines and Frequently Asked Questions for the SCC TB Risk Assessment for School Entry Form

 TB Screening Requirements for Children in Child Care

 Please see Tuberculosis Screening for Children in Childcare fact sheet for more information.

 TB Screening Requirements for Child Care/School Staff and Volunteers

 The California Department of Public Health Tuberculosis Risk Assessment for Child Care/School Staff and Volunteers satisfies California Education Code, Sections 49406 and 87408.6 and the California Health and Safety Code, Sections 1597.055 and 121525, 121545, and 121555.
 Please see Frequently Asked Questions (FAQs) for additional information.

 Facts About TB in Santa Clara County (SCC)

 - The rate of TB disease in SCC is three times the rate for the U.S.

 - SCC has the third highest number of cases of TB disease in California after Los Angeles and San Diego Counties.